 The Rendlesham and the Deben Valley circular and long-distance walks take you on a journey through this tranquil landscape to discover the hidden archaeological secrets in the area.
-There's lots to learn about along the way, including a long-lost royal Anglo-Saxon settlement, an Augustinian Priory, a stately home and much more.
+There's lots to learn about along the way, including a long-lost royal Anglo-Saxon settlement, an Augustinian Priory, a 16th century stately home and much more.

 There are two routes.
 Both start in Campsea Ashe at Wickham Market Station (IP13 0PT) and take you to Rendlesham Church.

 The church is usually open to visitors, find out more at rendleshamchurch.org (please note there are no facilities at the church).

 The circular route “In the Footsteps of Kings” is 7 miles (11km) and takes you on a lovely stroll across open fields, through meadows, and into woodland.